nodejs/admin/Moderation-Policy.md

 External public venues or social media services such as Twitter must never be used to request Moderation.

-Collaborators must never discuss the specific details of a Moderation request in any public forum or any social media service outside of the Node.js GitHub Organizations.
+Members must never discuss the specific details of a Moderation request in any public forum or any social media service outside of the Node.js GitHub Organizations.